sfourakis/SovDebtWelfare/README.md

 6. *generate_figures.ipynb*: Jupyter notebook that uses the generated csv files to make the figures. (uses Python)

+Comments in files 2-5 are sparse, may be inaccurate/obsolete, and are subject to change.

 ## Outputs

 File 5 generates the following output files in the OUTPUT/CSV directory: